-Between keg parties and football games there are going to be plenty of really, really bad days.
-There will be bombed tests, roommate blow outs, and hundreds of other crisis filled moments, but they are all part of life and growing up.
+Between parties and football games, there are going to be plenty of really, really bad days.
+There will be failed tests, roommate disagreements, and hundreds of other crisis-filled moments, but they are all part of life and growing up.
 Learn resilience from them, not defeat.
 It’s just a bad day, not a bad life.

 3. Your instincts are very powerful.